WATERMELON POMEGRANATE GRANITA

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Watermelon Pomegranate Granita is a good fit for you.
+You'll learn your body type, and whether Watermelon Pomegranate Granita is a good fit for your body type.
 Time to complete: approximately 1 minute.

 AYURVEDIC MEDICINAL BIOCHARACTERISTICS